 For the start, the trip was different from my previous ones.
 It was the first time in years I travelled as a group.
 On top of that, it was in places we could say they were completely foreign, especially, the language.
-And at the end, I made a costly mistake that taught me a valuable lesson.
+And in the end, I made a costly mistake that taught me a valuable lesson.
 Those incidents, somehow, triggered the thoughts of how my brain worked as an INFP that I’d convinced myself for the past years.

 Group Travelling v Me Time